 - your battery type (AGM or Lithium) can be handled by the charger

-If everything checks out, you can turn the charger on.
+If everything checks out, you can turn the charger on, and wait.

 As I mentioned, a smart charger is hands-free from this point.
 It calculates the best way to charge your battery in real-time, so you don’t need to worry about setting amps or stopping it.